The Two Tabernacles (Moses and David’s exist at same time)

 So David’s tent was a temporary look forward to Jesus’s work: the order of Melchizedek, where one will be a priest/king and anyone, gentiles included, may come before God (the ark).
 Of course, once the temple goes up, it’s back to Mosaic rules.

-David has a thing for the gentiles
+David has a thing for the gentiles (known as the Mercies of David in KJV)

--David is part gentile (Ruth and Rahab, all the way to Tamar)
+-David’s is part gentile (Ruth and Rahab, all the way to Tamar)

 -David encamps in Philistine territory oftentimes and converts many of them.